 e.
 A recommendation from the Issue Manager as to whether the Council should move to initiate the PDP for this issue (the “Manager Recommendation”).
 Each Manager Recommendation shall include, and be supported by, an opinion of the ICANN General Counsel regarding whether the issue is properly within the scope of the ICANN policy process and within the scope of the ccNSO.
 In coming to his or her opinion, the General Counsel shall examine whether:

-1.The issue is within the scope of ICANN's mission statement;
+1) The issue is within the scope of the Mission;

-2.Analysis of the relevant factors according to Article IX, Section 6(2) and Annex C affirmatively demonstrates that the issue is within the scope of the ccNSO;
+2) Analysis of the relevant factors according to Section 10.6(b) and Annex C affirmatively demonstrates that the issue is within the scope of the ccNSO;

 In the event that the General Counsel reaches an opinion in the affirmative with respect to points 1 and 2 above then the General Counsel shall also consider whether the issue:

-3.Implicates or affects an existing ICANN policy;
+3) Implicates or affects an existing ICANN policy;

-4.Is likely to have lasting value or applicability, albeit with the need for occasional updates, and to establish a guide or framework for future decision-making.
+4) Is likely to have lasting value or applicability, albeit with the need for occasional updates, and to establish a guide or framework for future decision-making.

 In all events, consideration of revisions to the ccPDP (this Annex B) or to the scope of the ccNSO (Annex C) shall be within the scope of ICANN and the ccNSO.

 In the event that General Counsel is of the opinion the issue is not properly within the scope of the ccNSO Scope, the Issue Manager shall inform the Council of this opinion.
-If after an analysis of the relevant factors according to Article IX, Section 6 and Annex C a majority of 10 or more Council members is of the opinion the issue is within scope the Chair of the ccNSO shall inform the Issue Manager accordingly.
+If after an analysis of the relevant factors according to Section 10.6 and Annex C a majority of 10 or more Council members is of the opinion the issue is within scope the Chair of the ccNSO shall inform the Issue Manager accordingly.
 General Counsel and the ccNSO Council shall engage in a dialogue according to agreed rules and procedures to resolve the matter.
 In the event no agreement is reached between General Counsel and the Council as to whether the issue is within or outside Scope of the ccNSO then by a vote of 15 or more members the Council may decide the issue is within scope.
 The Chair of the ccNSO shall inform General Counsel and the Issue Manager accordingly.
 The Issue Manager shall then proceed with a recommendation whether or not the Council should move to initiate the PDP including both the opinion and analysis of General Counsel and Council in the Issues Report.

 f.
-In the event that the Manager Recommendation is in favor of initiating the PDP, a proposed time line for conducting each of the stages of PDP outlined herein (PDP Time Line).
+In the event that the Manager Recommendation is in favor of initiating the PDP, a proposed time line for conducting each of the stages of PDP outlined herein (“PDP Time Line”).

 g.
-If possible, the issue report shall indicate whether the resulting output is likely to result in a policy to be approved by the ICANN Board.
+If possible, the issue report shall indicate whether the resulting output is likely to result in a policy to be approved by the Board.
 In some circumstances, it will not be possible to do this until substantive discussions on the issue have taken place.
 In these cases, the issue report should indicate this uncertainty.
 Upon completion of the Issue Report, the Issue Manager shall distribute it to the full Council for a vote on whether to initiate the PDP.

 3. Initiation of PDP